abdullahjan007/Devops/README.md

 As a devops engineer, you maintain multiple github repositiories, manage multiple teams and each team have their own github repo and you grant them a right/proper access like which person can read which repo and which person can write which repo etc and then you can do CI/CD blaaa etc… <br></br>

+In today’s lecture we write a script that displays a list of people who have access to the repo.
+Let say, someone resign from the company and today is his last day so as a devops engineer you see a list of people and if that person is granted an access you just simply revoke that access.
+Now every time you don’t need to go to github repo and then click on settings and then go to colloborators list blaa blaaa..So, what you can do?
+You simply list people who have access to the repo and if that resigning person have access so simply with shell scripting or with UI you revoke its access.
+So, inshort we automate the process with the help of scripts<br></br>

 Author-Abdullah